bitwarden/help/_articles/faqs/twostep-faqs.md

 **A:** Bitwarden does not support SMS 2FA due to vulnerabilities, including SIM hijacking.
 We do not recommend SMS 2FA for other accounts unless it is the only available method.
 Any second factor is recommended over having none, but most alternatives are safer than SMS 2FA.

+### Q: Can I require my Organization's users to use Two-step Login?

+**A:** You can require your Organization's users to use Two-step Login by enabling the [Two-step Login Policy]({{site.baseurl}}/article/policies/#two-step-login).
+Additionally, you can setup [Organization-wide Duo 2FA]({{site.baseurl}}/article/two-step-login-duo) to ensure that all of your users have a secure Two-step Login method at their disposal.

 ### Q: Is FIDO U2F or FIDO2 WebAuthn supported on my iOS or Android App?

 **A:** At this time, due to platform/OS limitations, FIDO is **only supported for Web Vaults, Browser Extensions, and Windows Desktop Apps**, however we are currently investigating ways to implement this.
 In the meantime, we recommend enabling another [Two-step Login Method]({% link _articles/two-step-login/setup-two-step-login.md %}) for use with unsupported client applications.